 The St. John’s Youth Group meets in school term on a Friday nights from 7pm.
 All youth in grades 7-12 are invited to join, and parents are welcome to stay and watch.

 The YG program includes clear, straight-forward teaching and prayer, plenty of games & activities and food.
 There are also opportunities throughout the year to attend camps and excursions.

 The Friends of Mission meet in the church hall at 12.30 on the first Thursday of each month for lunch, fellowship and to hear about how the gospel is being taken to the nations.
 There will usually be an engaging talk from a visiting missionary or from other missionary representatives.
 If you are interested in missions, you are most welcome to attend.

 The St. John’s Library, in the Bellkirk building on Davey Street, is well supplied with a large variety of Christian books.
-It is open each Sunday after the morning service and mid-week 10am-4pm Tuesday & Fridays.
+It is open each Sunday after the morning service and mid-week 10am-4pm Tuesday & Thursdays.
 Membership of the library is free.

 Asking for Help

 If you or someone you know is facing hardship, our Deacons can help.
 Ask one of our welcomers to introduce you to a Deacon when you arrive at church, or alternatively you can contact the office on (03) 6223 7213.